Original or Stolen? The Battle Between AI Image Generators and Visual Artists

 Generative AI has become an increasingly popular tool among artists, museums, and even corporations seeking to create more appealing advertisements.
 It is a powerful program for creatives to maximize efficiency and to translate their artistic vision into a final product that surpasses the abilities of the human hand.
 Art produced by AI has undoubtedly found its place in major art institutions: in late 2022, for example, the Museum of Modern Art in New York City (the MoMA) held an exhibition called Unsupervised featuring a machine-learning model.
 Artist Refik Anadol trained the model to draw on all of MoMA’s publicly available works in creating its own interpretation of the museum’s history, providing an immersive experience for the audience.
 [1] Generative AI is also used for marketing: Coca-Cola became the subject of controversy last holiday season for its AI-produced Christmas advertisement, though it is among several companies like BMW and Heinz that rely on the technology.
 Generative AI has undeniable benefits when our imaginations stretch beyond human capability, but we fail to consider its unethical training process and the artists left most vulnerable by its popularity.
 Its widespread use harms those whose work is exploited and replicated by these machines without their consent and protection.
 This sinister side of generative AI is central to the ongoing case Andersen v.
 Stability AI from the Northern District of California.

 Andersen v.
 Stability AI has its early origins in a 2022 New York Times essay by cartoonist Sarah Andersen.
 As her drawings gained popularity early on in her career, people began re-drawing her work and distorting it into right-wing political messaging.
 AI made its way in, and Andersen was made aware that typing her name into any program yielded work that replicated her unique style.
-[2] In January 2023, Andersen filed a class action lawsuit against AI companies Stability AI, MidJourney, and Deviant Art alongside nine other visual artists for their use of Stable Diffusion.
-Stable Diffusion is a generative AI program that relies on the LAION dataset to produce art, and the plaintiffs alleged that LAION includes their artwork among 5 billion other images it has taken from the internet.
-According to Andersen, LAION is registered as a nonprofit that aids academic research, legalizing its possession of all these images found online.
-[3] In the lawsuit, the artists accused the corporations of direct and indirect copyright infringement because they used copyrighted work without a license and “passed those works off as original works by the artist whose name was used in the prompt.”
-[4] They also alleged the violation of the Digital Millennium Copyright Act of 1998, specifically by altering or removing “copyright management information (CMI),” which includes any information that identifies the artists as the copyright owners.
-[5] The artists argued that, as a result, they are prevented from knowing when their work is reproduced by AI, and it becomes impossible for them to prove the generated art is derivative of their work.
+[2] In January 2023, Andersen, alongside nine other visual artists, filed a class action lawsuit against AI companies Stability AI, MidJourney, and Deviant Art for their creation of and reliance on Stable Diffusion, a generative AI model that is trained on an expansive dataset of existing art.
+The dataset is developed by LAION, a nonprofit that conducts academic research and therefore has legal access to the 5 billion images it scraped from the internet, including the plaintiffs’ copyrighted work.
+[3] In an Amended Complaint filed in late 2023, the artists added Runway AI as a defendant and accused the corporations of direct and indirect copyright infringement because they used copies of registered artwork to train their AI.
+[4] They were also accused of violating the Digital Millennium Copyright Act of 1998 by altering or removing “copyright management information (CMI),” which includes any information that identifies the artists as the copyright owners.
+[5] As a result, they are prevented from knowing when their work is reproduced by AI, and it becomes more difficult for them to prove the generated art is derivative of their work.

 Though several of the plaintiffs’ claims against the defendants were dismissed, there is consensus among the art world that the most recent ruling represents a positive step forward for visual artists left vulnerable by generative AI.
-As the plaintiffs’ complaint points out, their careers suffer from the exploitation of their work in AI models.
+As the plaintiffs’ Complaint points out, their careers suffer from the exploitation of their work in AI models.
 They write, “The value of Plaintiffs’ name recognition– and thus the value of their art itself– is diluted in a market flooded with AI-generated copies associated with Plaintiffs’ names and artistic styles.”
-[9] We must keep in mind that the output of generative AI is a mix of individual people’s art, meaning artists are forced to compete with, in some sense, versions of their own work.
-The specific process by which AI models break down artwork, and the possibility that they do not produce anything “substantially similar” to the training images, should not overpower the fact that they replicate the unique styles that artists have built their careers on.
-The questions raised by Andersen v.
-Stability also have consequences for what the future of art looks like.
-If, for example, the datasets that train AI image generators have unrestricted access to images online, the reproduction of those images will overwhelm new, truly authentic artwork.
-Further, if this cycle continues, AI-generated work will begin to train new datasets, diminishing creativity as a whole.
-While AI can be a useful tool, it should not become a replacement for the thought and dedication that goes into creating meaningful art- art that an audience can connect with.
+[11] We must keep in mind that generative AI outputs consist of elements of individual people’s art, meaning artists are forced to compete with, in some sense, versions of their own work.
+The specific process by which AI models break down artwork, and the possibility that they do not produce anything “substantially similar” to the training images, should not overpower the fact that they can replicate the unique styles that artists have built their careers on.
+Andersen v.
+Stability AI may also have consequences for the future of the art world.
+If, for example, AI generators have unrestricted access to images online and their outputs can incorporate those images, AI art will overwhelm and discourage the creation of new, authentic work.
+Further, if this cycle continues, AI art will begin to train new models, diminishing creativity as a whole.
+[12] While AI can be a useful tool, it should not become a replacement for the thought and dedication that goes into creating meaningful art- art that an audience can connect with.
 However, depending on the outcome of Andersen v.
-Stability and similar cases that consider image generators, the future of art may fall under the control of large corporations including the defendants.
-[10]
+Stability AI and similar cases that consider image generators, the future of art may fall under the control of large corporations including the defendants.
+[13]

 Andersen v.
 Stability AI plays a crucial role in raising awareness about the threats that AI image generators pose to visual artists.
-As the case moves into discovery, the validity of the artists’ claims will rest on the technical aspects of these models and specifically, whether their method of storing the training images constitutes a new piece of artwork.
-However, focusing primarily on such details threatens to overshadow the dangers image generators pose to artists.
-Their work is taken and copied in some manner without their consent, and as such, the priority should be protecting their careers.
-No matter the outcome of the case, it will be formative in determining what further steps artists can and cannot take to safeguard their work and whether they must look beyond copyright law.
+As the case moves into discovery, the validity of the artists’ claims will rest on the technical aspects of these models, especially the format in which the training images are stored and how they are employed.
+However, focusing primarily on such details could overshadow the larger consequences for artists– their work is taken and copied in some manner without their consent, and as such, the priority should be protecting their careers.
+No matter the outcome of the case, it will be formative in determining what further steps artists can and cannot take to safeguard their work and what protections copyright law affords them.

 Edited by Begum Gokmen